 Increasing Sales in the United States.
-Our annual sales volume in the United States has quintupled since 2009.
-Based on our experience with yogurt sales in the United States in the past 20 years, management believes there is growth potential for our yogurt products in the U.S. market.
-As of December 31, 2018, we have invested approximately \$446.5 million for the construction and expansion of a state-of-the-art, highly automated production facility in Johnstown, New York to produce and distribute FAGE[®] Total[®] yogurt products.
+Our annual sales volume in the United States has quadrupled since 2009.
+Based on our experience with yogurt sales in the United States in the past 21 years, management believes there is growth potential for our yogurt products in the U.S. market.
+As of December 31, 2019, we have invested approximately \$456.1 million for the construction and expansion of a state-of-the-art, highly automated production facility in Johnstown, New York to produce and distribute $FAGE^{\circledast}$ Total® yogurt products.
 The plant started commercial production in April 2008.
 Since the plant became operational, our U.S. production of yogurt has positively affected our gross margins and profitability since our production costs have been substantially reduced by lower U.S. milk prices and the efficiency of our new production facility.
 Furthermore, transatlantic transportation costs and duties for goods sold in the United States have been eliminated.
 Our U.S. facility currently has capacity to produce 160,000 tons of yogurt annually.
 Our expansion of the plant began in early 2013 and was completed in the second half of 2017.
 Our capital expenditures in recent years have been higher than their historical levels, due in large part to this expansion.
 The expansion utilizes existing milk receiving, pasteurizing, processing and cold storage warehouse operations and adds incubation, separator, processing, filling, packaging and cooling tunnel operations.

 Increasing Sales to Export Markets.
-Our yogurt sales volume outside of the United States and Greece also has increased, reaching approximately 44 countries in Europe, Asia, Africa and the Americas.
+Our yogurt sales volume outside of the United States and Greece also has increased, reaching approximately 39 countries in Europe, Asia, Africa and the Americas.
 We serve these markets both through local distributors and through exports from Greece.
-We have our own distribution units in the United Kingdom, Italy and Germany.
+We have our own distribution units in the United Kingdom, Italy, Germany, Spain, Cyprus, the Netherlands and France.
 Our Greek facilities currently export more than half of the yogurt and dairy desserts that they produce and we expect exports to continue to grow.

 Decreasing Sales in Greece.
 The deterioration of economic conditions in Greece in the past several years has led to worsening of expectations both in the business and consumer environments.
 The general decline in demand for consumer goods in Greece, including food products, has negatively affected our sales and those of other Greek dairy market participants.
+Recent positive signs, including the election of a new government in July 2019 and the satisfaction of the strict economic and financial adjustment program imposed by the World Bank, the IMF and the European Commission in August 2019, are the first signs that the Greek economy may be headed for a recovery.
 See "Risk Factors-Risks Relating to Our Business-Our business may be materially and adversely affected by economic and political conditions in Greece".

-Sales of our products in the Greek market accounted for approximately 17.8%, 15.6% and 15.8% of our sales volume and 15.0%, 15.0% and 15.6% of our sales revenues for the years ended December 31, 2016, 2017 and 2018, respectively.
+Sales of our products in the Greek market accounted for approximately 15.6%, 15.8% and 16.6% of our sales volume and 15.0%, 15.6% and 15.3% of our sales revenues for the years ended December 31, 2017, 2018 and 2019, respectively.